vermavedant/PWC_Call_Centre_Trends/README.md

 The data is given by Pwc Switzerland.

 ## Tools & Technologies
-**Excel:** For initial data exploration and preparation.
+- **Excel:** For initial data exploration and preparation.
-**Power BI:** To transform data, create interactive dashboards and visualizations.
+- **Power BI:** To transform data, create interactive dashboards and visualizations

 ## Process Overview
 ### 1. Get the Data